nauam/Courses/docs/learning/howto/custom-script-plugin-hello-world.md

 ### Setting up the plugin environment

 How can we actually see this plugin in action?
-QW Control is designed for real world multi-node environments but we don't want the hassle of actually spinning one up, so we use Docker to simulate a multi-node environment right on our workstation.
+Rundeck is designed for real world multi-node environments but we don't want the hassle of actually spinning one up, so we use Docker to simulate a multi-node environment right on our workstation.

-The environment setup can be downloaded at [https://github.com/clofresh/qwcontrol-playground](https://github.com/clofresh/qwcontrol-playground)
+The environment setup can be downloaded at [https://github.com/clofresh/rundeck-playground](https://github.com/clofresh/rundeck-playground)

 To build and start the Docker environment, run: